-DriveTheLane.com is a college basketball simulation where you manage a college basketball program.
+DriveTheLane.com is a college basketball simulation in which you manage a college basketball program.
 The players are all computer-generated and so purely fictitious, but each has inherent abilities that determine how well they play the game.
 Of course, many factors affect overall team performance, including individual talent level, team chemistry, player maturity, and the coach's coaching ability.
 Each week, there are 3 games played: on Monday, Wednesday, and Friday.
 As coach, you can manage your team by setting your lineup, substition patterns, pace of play, and in various other ways.

 Also during the course of the season, you must hit the recruiting trail to mine out talent to fill your roster for the following season.
 You must identify the players worthy of recruitment and then battle all of the other coaches for the recruit's commitment.